bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/CSS-Interview-Prep-Quiz.md

 -   <span id="9e01">\[ \] document structure</span>
 -   <span id="5a6d">\[x\] content appearance</span>

 #### Q61.
-What is the recommended name you should give the folder that holds your project's images?
+What is the recommended name you should give the folder that holds your project’s images?

 -   <span id="fb5f">\[x\] images</span>
 -   <span id="f81e">\[ \] \#images</span>